NCAR/esds/_sources/faq.md.txt

 # Frequently Asked Questions

-This contains relevant questions and answers from common workflow issues and questions posted on Zulip.
+This page contains answers to frequently asked questions from the [ESDS Zulip](https://ncar.github.io/esds/communication/#zulip) and [office hours](https://ncar.github.io/esds/office-hours/).

-**_This page is meant to be a list of FAQ regarding climate datasets, motivated by a variety of employees across UCAR/NCAR_**
+## Help topics:

-## Help Topics:
+[Where do I go for help?](#where-do-i-go-for-help)

-[Where do I go for help?](#where-do-i-go-for-help) [What do I do if my question is not answered on this page?](#what-do-i-do-if-my-question-is-not-answered-on-this-page)
+[What do I do if my question is not answered on this page?](#what-do-i-do-if-my-question-is-not-answered-on-this-page)

 [Someone must have written the function I want.
 Where do I look?](#someone-must-have-written-the-function-i-want-where-do-i-look)